China is the largest country for rare earth metal production by far, but what are the other top nations? Find out here.

 Despite this deal, India’s current rare earths production industry is far below its potential.
 The country holds almost 35 percent of the world’s total beach sand mineral deposits, which are significant sources of rare earths, but 2019 rare earths production in India was just 3,000 MT.

 Russia produced 2,700 MT of rare earths in 2019, flat from 2018.
 The country’s government is allegedly “unhappy” with its supply of rare earths, and the companies IST Group and Rostec made a US$1 billion investment into production a few years ago.

 It’s expected that production in Russia will increase over time through the development of pre-existing rare earths fields.
 The country now accounts for roughly 1 percent of global production.

 Mine production: 2,000 MT

-Thailand’s rare earths production remained unchanged at 1,600 MT in 2017.
-Its rare earths reserves are not currently known, but the country remains a fairly significant producer outside of China.
+Thailand’s rare earths production increased to 1,800 MT in 2019 from 1,000 MT in 2018.
+Its rare earths reserves are not currently known, but the country remains a top 10 producer outside of China.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.